plusworx/gmindocs/getting_started.md

 These commands have an attribute flag (-a or --attributes) where you can specify particular object attributes that you want to see in the results.
 If the attribute is not present (including false or empty) then it will not be displayed.

-https://developers.google.com/admin-sdk/directory/v1/reference is a useful resource for looking up valid attribute names and values.

 **Create and update commands**

 Where an attribute flag (-a or --attributes) is provided for create or update commands, the value can be any valid JSON string that provides attribute values.
 Please note that if you are setting empty or false values you will either need to use the --force flag with the field names separated by '~', or include a 'forceSendFields' element in your JSON string, otherwise those fields will be ignored.